AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 ### Lab [Day 1] - Determine Flip-flop Ratio:
 The task is to find the flip-flop ratio ratio for the design `picorv32a`.
-This is the ratio of the number of flip flops to the total number of cells:
+This is the ratio of the number of flip flops to the total number of cells.
+For the OpenLane installation, the steps are very straight forward and can be found on the [OpenLane repo](https://github.com/The-OpenROAD-Project/OpenLane).

 **1. Run OpenLANE:**
  - `$ make mount` = Open the docker platform inside the `openlane/`